How to paint a room

 If you are concerned or unsure where to begin, please see our informative how to paint a radiator guide, bursting with tips and all the answers you are looking for.

 We’ve said it before and we will say it again, preparation is the key when painting.
-If you are wondering how to paint a room professionally, preparation is where to start.
+If you are wondering how to paint a room, then preparation is where to start.
 You will need to:

-Another step that many people choose to skip is using primer.
-This will prepare the walls before painting, plus will greatly enhance the look and durability of the paint.
-It is also worth noting that using high quality paint, brushes and rollers will truly help you to achieve a professional finish.
+A step that many DIYers choose to skip is using primer.
+Primer is great for preparing the walls before painting and will give a better finish.
+Using high quality paint, brushes and rollers will help you to achieve a more professional finish.

 How to paint a room fast

-Unfortunately, painting rapidly can also mean painting badly, and unless you are an expert, it is much safer to take your time to obtain brilliant results.
+Unfortunately, painting rapidly can also mean painting badly, and unless you are a skilled expert, it is better to take more time.
 Having said this, there are other ways to save time when painting a room.

 - Fill any cracks or holes with quick-drying filler for a lower waiting time.